-My name is Mrs. Lyons, and I began teaching at St. Frances Cabrini School in 1995.
+My name is Mrs. Andrea Lyons.
+I began teaching 3rd grade at St. Frances Cabrini School in 1995.
 I believe that each child is a unique individual who needs a safe, compassionate, and stimulating atmosphere in which to grow and mature spiritually, emotionally, intellectually, physically, and socially.
 It is my desire to help students meet their fullest potential.

 • Prayer comes naturally; enjoys ceremony and ritual